-- Something you wrote: The code you submit as your abstraction should be something that you wrote entirely on your own.
-You cannot submit code that a partner helped you write. - Good abstraction choice: functions that you wrote.
-A function that you wrote means a function that you defined, named, and wrote code for.
-Your function can demonstrate managing complexity if it: - o gets called from multiple different places in your code; or - has a parameter that generalizes some behavior (and also probably called from several places). - Bad abstraction choice: built-in programming language/environment features. - o Variables by themselves are not a data abstraction. - Anything that is an existing abstraction provided by the language will not earn a point.
-For example, an if statement is not a student-developed abstraction, nor is a loop.
+- Something You Wrote: The code you submit as your abstraction should be something that you wrote entirely on your own.
+You cannot submit code that a partner helped you write. - Good Abstraction Choice Functions that you wrote: A function that you wrote means a function that you defined, named, and wrote code for. (i.e code that starts void myFunc() { ... } or def myFunc()).
+Your function can demonstrate managing complexity if it either (or both): - o gets called from multiple different places in your code - has a parameter that generalizes some behavior (and also probably called from several places) - Good Abstraction Choice Class/Struct that you wrote: A class that you wrote means a class that you defined, named, and wrote code for. (i.e code that starts typedef struct {...} or class MyClass:...).
+Your class/struct can demonstrate managing complexity if it either (or both): - o gets used in multiple different places in your code - o has a fields or member variables that simplify data storage and access - Bad Abstraction Choice: built-in programming language/environment features - Variables by themselves are not a data abstraction - Anything that is an existing abstraction provided by the language that you are simply using.
+For example: loops, logical structures, and functions in the cs50 library or graphics.py library are not student developed abstractions